Please enter a valid 5-digit zip code!

 Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 Missouri doesn't have state-level licensing requirements for HVAC contractors; however, most municipalities have local requirements.
 It's always a good idea to check with your local government to understand requirements for licenses like HVAC Contractor or HVAC Journeyman Contractor.
 You can also check that a company holds a valid business license.
 Also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

 There are a number of ways you can make your HVAC system more energy-efficient: